Skip to content

 context += [unique_content]

-Design for cache stability: Avoid dynamic content like timestamps in prompts, use consistent formatting, keep structure stable across sessions.
+Design for cache stability: avoid dynamic content like timestamps in prompts, use consistent formatting, and keep structure stable across sessions.

-Result aggregation: Validate all partitions completed, merge compatible results, summarize if still too large.
+For aggregation: validate all partitions completed, merge compatible results, and summarize if the combined output is still too large.

 How to cook it (step-by-step)